RaheemAmer/RaheemAmer/README.md

 <br>
 </a>

-- 🌎 I’m currently having an internship with [Kalbonyan-Elmarsos](https://github.com/RaheemAmer/Kalbonyan-Elmarsos-3rd-Patch)
+- 🌎 I’m currently working as an It Engineer at [Egyptian Ministry of Health and Population](https://www.mohp.gov.eg/)

 - 🔭 I used to work on [ArtDeco](https://github.com/abdallah-emam/clientArtDeco)